 A versatile knife can get you through all kinds of difficult situations.
 If you spend any time outdoors camping, hunting, or working, then you know things can go wrong in an instant.

-Finding the best survival knife for the money is difficult if you're not sure what to look for, always consider factors such as durability, size, and versatility.
+Finding the best survival knife for the money is difficult if you're unsure what to look for; always consider factors such as durability, size, and versatility.
 Most survival knives have minor differences in how they're deployed and how accessible they are.

 Knives are the typical tool you reach for when trouble strikes or a job needs to be done.
-The list of knives below can help prepare you for the unimaginable and get you out of tight situations.
+The list of blades below can help prepare you for the unimaginable and get you out of tight situations.

 - 1. Schrade SCHF9